tjvantoll/articles/nativescript/theme-2/article.md

 > **NOTE**: Because the 2.0 theme is still in beta, all NativeScript app templates still use version 1.x of the theme by default.
 Therefore, if you start a new NativeScript app today you still need to run `tns plugin update` to try out the updated theme.

-Next, add the following line of code to your JavaScript or TypeScript code.
-This will be your `app.js` or `app.ts` file if you’re using NativeScript Core or NativeScript-Vue apps, and your `main.ts` file if you’re using NativeScript Angular.
+The NativeScript 2.0 theme leverages a number of global class names that we added in NativeScript 6.1.
+Therefore, if you’re using a version of NativeScript earlier than 6.1, you’ll also need to add the following line of code to your app, which takes care of adding the appropriate class names manually.

 ``` TypeScript
 import "nativescript-theme-core";
 ```

+> **NOTE**: Add the above code to your `app.js` or `app.ts` file if you’re using NativeScript Core or NativeScript-Vue apps, and your `main.ts` file if you’re using NativeScript Angular.

-This line of code adds the class names below to the root element of your app, and the theme utilizes these class names for styling purposes.
-You might also find these class names useful for your own custom styling.
+Here are the list of class names that are now globally available for your app.
+The theme utilizes these class names for styling purposes, and you might also find these class names useful for your own custom styling.

 * `ns-root`
 * `ns-ios`: Present on iOS only